oracle/tribuo/docs/FAQs.md

  of density made by most ML libraries.
 Another consequence of supporting NLP tasks is that Tribuo's features are *named*.
 Each Feature is a tuple of a String and a value.
-This makes it easy to understand if there is a feature space mismatch (as commonly occurs in NLP when there are out of vocabulary terms).
-Since a Tribuo model knows the names of all the features, it can tell when it encounters a feature name that is unexpected.
+This makes it easy to understand if there is a feature space mismatch (as commonly occurs in NLP when there are out-of-vocabulary terms).
+Since a Tribuo model knows the names of all the features, it can tell when it encounters an unexpected feature name.
 This prevents the possibility of loading a model and applying it to data from a completely different domain (i.e. applying an MNIST model to text classification) as the feature spaces will be misaligned: not only will there be a different number of features, but they'll have different names, too.
-In such a situation, Tribuo's predict methods will throw a RuntimeException as there are no valid features in the supplied Example.
+ Since this situation results in an absense of valid features in the supplied Example, Tribuo's predict methods will throw a RuntimeException.

 ### Why are the model outputs "Predictions"?
 Why not use arrays?